All guides

 A 3-paragraph history (so the buildings make sense)

-Panamá La Vieja, the first Panama City, was sacked and burned by the pirate Henry Morgan in 1671.
-The Spanish rebuilt two years later on a more defensible peninsula — that's the Casco Viejo you walk today.
-The original ruins still stand 8 km away, worth a visit on a separate day.
+Panamá La Vieja, the first European settlement on the Pacific coast of the Americas, was sacked by the pirate Henry Morgan in 1671.
+Two years later, the Spanish established a new city on a more defensible peninsula — the Casco Viejo visitors explore today.
+The original ruins still stand a short distance away and can be combined with a Casco Viejo visit to better understand the origins of Panama City.

 1. Plaza de la Independencia